Completing security questionnaires faster

 Read-only rules

-We learned from customers that triage rules don't change often.
+Customers told us that triaging rules don't change often.
 With this in mind, we prioritized a read-only approach initially to simplify development and user experience.
-They could update their rules by contacting our Support team.
+Rules could be updated by contacting our Support team.

 Salesforce to start